Ingrid Schults BPsychSc (Hons), Assoc MAPS

 Rachel’s focus is on understanding your unique self to gain awareness of what triggers you, what drives you, and what holds you back.
 Rachel is relaxed.
 She uses humour and questioning to help you to reclaim your power and take responsibility for your own life.

 In addition to private practice, Rachel works with Brisbane Workplace Mediations where she enjoys helping people transform conflict into connection.
+Find out more about Rachel: Listen to a radio interview Rachel did on ABC Radio on 15/11/17 for National Psychology Week.
+Read an article Rachel wrote for Provoke Magazine on questioning beliefs in relationships.

 Please Note: Rachel works Mondays in Aspley.
 She works Fridays in Stafford Heights.
 She works Wednesday mornings by special arrangement.
 For emergency or special appointments, sms her on 0478789321.